-The GEBCO One Minute Grid is a global bathymetric grid with one arc-minute spacing.
-It is largely based on the most recent version of the bathymetric contours contained within the GEBCO Digital Atlas.
+The GEBCO One Minute Grid is a global bathymetric grid with one arc-minute spacing that was originally based on the bathymetric contours contained within the Centenary Edition of the GEBCO Digital Atlas.
 Additional control contours and sounding point data were used in many regions, particularly shallow water areas and semi-enclosed seas, to constrain the gridding process.
 It is a continuous digital terrain model for ocean and land, with land elevations derived from the Global Land One-km Base Elevation (GLOBE) database.

 Find out about

 - How to download GEBCO's gridded data sets

 - GEBCO Grid display and data access software and external software

 - How to order the GEBCO Digital Atlas CDROM